ViaScientific/vfdocs/docs/ViaFoundry/demo_metadata-geo.md

       ![image](../metadata_geo_images/geo_filled_samples.png)

-      ```
-      Note: `Sample Name` column in SraRunTable is copied to the `Name` column.
+      *Note*: The `Sample Name` column in SraRunTable is copied to the `Name` column.
-      ```

 10. After saving this file, click on the `Import on Excel File` button.
-If you prefer you can use samples table by <a href="metadata_geo_files/Samples.xlsx?raw=true" download="Samples.xlsx"> clicking here.</a> Drag and drop your Samples.xlsx file and click the `Load Table` button.
+If you prefer, you can use samples table by <a href="metadata_geo_files/Samples.xlsx?raw=true" download="Samples.xlsx"> clicking here.</a> Drag and drop your Samples.xlsx file and click the `Load Table` button.
 Now you're ready to import sample data with the save button.
 Return back to the table view by clicking the `Show Table Format` button.

 11. Go to the collection dropdown and change its value to `Files`.
 Click the `Download Last Viewed Page as Excel file` button or download <a href="metadata_geo_files/Files_template.xlsx?raw=true" download="Files_template.xlsx"> here </a> Copy and paste the data in SraRunTable into this empty sheet as follows or <a href="metadata_geo_files/Files.xlsx?raw=true" download="Files.xlsx"> download here </a>: